 Top Universities in Norway

-As a thing of Joy to every scholar, four universities in Norway feature in the QS World University Rankings 2016/17 as a matter of joy for any scholar.
-These are the University of Oslo, the University of Bergen (joint 177th), Norwegian University of Science and Technology (259th) and University of Tromsø, the Arctic University of Norway (joint 377th), and the University of Tromsø (joint 113th in the world).
+Four universities in Norway are featured in the QS World University Rankings 2016/17 as a matter of joy for any scholar.
+These are the University of Oslo, the University of Bergen (joint 177th), the Norwegian University of Science and Technology (259th), the Arctic University of Norway (joint 377th), and the University of Tromsø (joint 113th in the world).

 - Agder College